bplmaps/lmec-main-site/content/articles/celebrating-frederick-law-olmsted.md

 {{< figure src="/uploads/2022-04-25/olm3.jpeg" caption="This 1900 [map](https://collections.leventhalmap.org/search/commonwealth:9s161f59c) of Arnold Arboretum includes a key to over 60 types of trees scattered across the park" class="figure-center" >}}

-The next series of 4 maps—documenting [Back Bay Fens](https://collections.leventhalmap.org/search/commonwealth:1831g286f), [Olmsted Park](https://collections.leventhalmap.org/search/commonwealth:gx41q246j), [Jamaica Pond](https://collections.leventhalmap.org/search/commonwealth:8w32tn93q), and [Riverway](https://collections.leventhalmap.org/search/commonwealth:8336kj69s)—
+The next series of 4 maps—documenting [Back Bay Fens](https://collections.leventhalmap.org/search/commonwealth:1831g286f), [Olmsted Park](https://collections.leventhalmap.org/search/commonwealth:gx41q246j), [Jamaica Pond](https://collections.leventhalmap.org/search/commonwealth:8w32tn93q), and [Riverway](https://collections.leventhalmap.org/search/commonwealth:8336kj69s)—were published in 1986 by the Commonwealth of Massachusetts Department of Environmental Management as part of the Olmsted Historic Landscape Preservation Program.
+The program was born in the 1980s out of "[a national awareness of how remarkable the Olmsted firm's contribution to American history and the urban environment had been](https://archives.lib.state.ma.us/handle/2452/835786)."
+Created under the program, each map "document\[s\] the original design intent, use, appearance and integrity of the parks" as part of the 1989 Master Plan, which "provides a preservation framework to guide all future planning and action" of Olmsted parks.

 {{< carousel >}}
 {{< carousel-figure src="/uploads/2022-04-25/fens-1.jpeg" >}}{{< /carousel-figure >}}